How to Know Someone’s Character

 I don’t know, maybe Eliab’s ego was bruised because as the soldier, his little brother the shepherd, should not have had to see him defeated before the enemy.

-David seemed to have gotten used to Eliab’s unfair treatment (most likely from previous interactions) and had become indifferent.
+David seemed to have gotten used to Eliab’s unfair treatment (most likely from previous interactions).
+He knew his brother’s character and had become indifferent.
 David’s reaction was to turn his back on his older brother and continue with his inquiries.

 We have to learn that how a person behaves or speaks in our presence may not reflect their true character.